A souvenir of love - Chapter 1

 On this September 5th, Teacher's day I dedicate this blog to the teaching fraternity with much respect, gratitude and loads of love.
-A huge shout-out to those teachers who understand their students, who doesn't differentiate between their students, who still believe in compassion, who have not given up hope on the worst child in their class...
+A huge shout-out to those teachers who understand their students, who don't differentiate between their students, who still believe in compassion, who have not given up hope on the worst child in their class...
 This is a small gesture of gratitude from my side for all those wonderful souls.
-I thank all my co-teachers who had given me tremendous support throughout the years.
-I would be definitely writing about them in the upcoming chapters.
+I thank all my co-teachers who have given me tremendous support throughout the years.
+I will definitely be writing about them in the upcoming chapters.
 To tell you the truth, I have also met with teachers who were lethargic and temperamental which is not advisable for pre-primary level.
 Let's talk about them later.
-I would rather prefer to have more of positivity today.
+I would rather prefer to have more positivity today.

 If you are a teacher, this is for you to cherish and sonder.
 If you are a parent, you must read this to know your child's teacher and probably what your child might be doing in his/her class.
 And if you don't have a child yet, please read this so that you will feel relieved and relaxed (trust me! no need of Yoga and Yogam for you today!
 You will definitely say "Oh God! am saved...")
 I am sure, least of all you could take your mind for a walk to your old school days!

 Children are innocent, funny, naughty and sometimes agitating as well.
-During my teaching tenure (though it's not a long period), I had encountered many of these kind.
-I bet you too did.
+During my teaching tenure (though it's not a long period), I had encountered many of these kinds.
+I bet you did too.
 Some were unforgettable and chucklesome.
 Some were totally rib-tickling.
 Some were eye opening.
 Some were heart wrenching.
 Some were misty.
 I would love to save all those moments forever, hence these write ups.
-Just read and relax and my pleasure if you get motivated at any point.
+Just read and relax and it will be my pleasure if you get motivated at any point.

 P.S : Dear Parents, This is not a blog to glorify teachers but it's all about children.
 This is to get to know them better and to let all know that there exist teachers with endless love and compassion.